briandoyle81/warpflow-fe/README.md

 # WarpFlow - Space Combat Tactics Game

+The frontend for this project is 100% vibe coded.

 WarpFlow is a blockchain-based strategic space combat game where players command fleets of customizable ships in tactical battles across carefully designed maps.
 Built on Flow blockchain, the game combines real-time strategy with NFT ship ownership and turn-based combat mechanics.
 The entire frontend has been vibe-coded for maximum development velocity and creative flow.

 Contracts here: https://github.com/briandoyle81/warpflow-contracts